UW-Hydro/MetSim/docs/index.rst

 see the :ref:`examples` page.

 This documentation is a work in progress.
-If you don't find what you're looking for here, check out metsim's Github page.
+If you don't find what you're looking for here, check out MetSim's Github page.

 Getting Started
 ===============